TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

                            )
                    ),

-Notice how in both cases “ foreign\_table” points to the table name of the other.
-Also they use the exact same set up except in the foreign side case above the field “MM\_opposite\_field” is set to “rel” - the name of the field in table “user\_testmmrelations\_two"!
+Notice how in both cases " foreign\_table" points to the table name of the other.
+Also they use the exact same set up except in the foreign side case above the field "MM\_opposite\_field" is set to "rel" - the name of the field in table "user\_testmmrelations\_two"!

 The SQL looks like::